Sorry! Search is currently unavailable while the database is being updated, it will be back in 5 mins!

 Do you remember having made that trip in seventy-nine?

 Attenzione!
-This is when we need di, as Daniela has explained in a recent video lessonRicordare is a verb that takes the preposition di when followed by a verb in the infinitive, whether or not it is reflexive.
+This is when we need di, as Daniela has explained in a video lessonRicordare is a verb that takes the preposition di when followed by a verb in the infinitive, whether or not it is reflexive.

 We can also insert a direct object pronoun.
 Attenzione!
 This causes a shift.
 In this case, the indirect pronoun changes from an i ending to an e ending.
 The direct pronoun will be lo (it), la (it), li (them), or le (them): In this particular case the object is viaggio (trip), a masculine noun.